International Construction Law

 Online learning has been proven to be highly beneficial to a large variety of people.
 You will have the flexibility to study at a convenient time for you, and be able to set your work schedule around other commitments.

 This course is highly relevant in today's competitive marketplace, and will ensure that you are equipped with the professional skills and practical experience that businesses are looking for.

 All assessments are conducted through either online submission or controlled assessment through online collaborative tools.

-Both the Postgraduate Diploma and the MSc International Construction Law are fully accredited with the RICS to provide acceptance on the Assessment of Professional Practice and qualification as a Chartered Quantity surveyor.
-They are both also accredited as meeting the requirements of the Chartered Institute of Civil Engineering Surveyors.
+This course is fully accredited with the RICS to provide acceptance on the Assessment of Professional Practice and qualification as a Chartered Quantity surveyor.
+It is also accredited as meeting the requirements of the Chartered Institute of Civil Engineering Surveyors.
 This is an important quality assurance standard which the course has met and signifies the career opportunities available to successful graduates.
 Application has been made to the Solicitors Regulation Authority (SRA) for full CPD requirements.

 We have invested in online and offline computer-based resources to support modules, and especially those offered by distance learning.
 You will also have access to a vast number of journals and databases that are available to read online through UWE Bristol library.
 As the largest university in the UK for degrees related to the built environment, UWE Bristol's success stems from the importance we place upon student contact through seminars and formal lectures delivered by leading academics.
 To replicate that experience for distance learning students, we have created an archive of over 100 hours of lectures specifically for construction degree courses and accessible to you through our virtual learning platform.